gracywhelihan/connected-devices/week9/assingment.md

 I also wanted to implement a single clap to dim and brighten the lights when the light is on.
 If I have time I think I can do this it would also just require some logic in the code that at the time of me writing the blog post I do not have the brain power to do.
 But maybe I will have it figure it out before class.
 Oh, and I would have liked to make an encosure for it but I ran out of time.

+## Feedback

+To account for a long loud sound not counting a as two claps, you can also look for a valley or an "off" time between the two claps.